egoist/presite/README.md

 ### Wait

-Wait for duration in milliseconds:
+Set a wait duration in milliseconds:

 ```js
 module.exports = {